 Planning issues Has the property been extended / converted / altered?
-If yes, please comment in General Remarks Yes No
+If yes, please comment in General Remarks Yes ⊠ No

 General Remarks

-The subjects comprise an end terraced ex Local Authority dwelling house set in a residential of dwellings, a number of which are owner occupied.
-The property is in need of general home throughout.
-In the absence of long term guarantees the property will require further check treatment to be carried out by a member of The Property Care Association in future. improvement a nd mode ernisatio n works

-Other wall construction - concrete block.
+The subjects comprise a semi detached two storey ex Local Authority owned dwelling house within a type and quality dwellings some of which have become owner occupied.
+The property has been expast.
+We assume all necessary permissions were obtained for such works.

+At the time of inspection the property was generally found to be in average condition for one of its attention and home improvement works in future. age and type r equiring some e ongoing

 Essential Repairs

 None.

-Estimated cost of essential repairs £ Retention recommended Yes No 🗌 Amo unt £
+Estimated cost of essential repairs £ Retention recommended Yes No \square Amount £

 Comment on Mortgageability

 The property is suitable for mortgage on normal loan terms.

 Valuations (Assuming Vacant Possession)

-Market value in present condition £ 65,000
+Market value in present condition 58,000

-Market value on completion of essential repairs £
+Market value on completion of essential repairs

-Insurance Reinstatement value £115,000
+Insurance Reinstatement value £ 115,000

-(to include the cost of total rebuilding, site clearance, professional fees, ancillary

-charges plus VAT) Vaa 🗆 NI- F abla
+(to include the cost of total rebuilding, site clearance, professional fees, ancillary charges plus VAT)

-Is a Reinspection necessary?
-Yes ∐ No [\boxtimes
+Is a Reinspection necessary? es 🗌 No 🖂